spark1313/GIOCODEX/README.md

    * The parameters have been optimized for best compatibility with Windows 7 and Unraid which handle attribute and security issues

-# Chapter 4: Infrastructure as Code
+# Chapter 4: Sourcery
 So let it be written, so let it be done.
-Sourcery inscribed into these pages shall be materialized elsewhere.
+Sourcery inscribed into these pages shall be materialized elsewhere as infrastructure.

 ### [Diary](diary.txt)
 * The adventures of my first apprentice are written into this section as they began to dabble into sourcery.